EBRD issues its first 'health bond' worth 317 million zlotys

 “Our inaugural health bond (...) will support the EBRD’s key projects that seek to improve access to, and quality of, health services and pharmaceutical products in the economies where we invest,” said EBRD Deputy Treasurer Isabelle Laurent.

 Other multilateral organizations have also in the past sold bonds to fund health initiatives.
-The World Bank last year launched a“pandemic bond” aimed at funding an emergency facility.
+The World Bank last year launched a “pandemic bond” aimed at funding an emergency facility.

 The International Finance Facility for Immunisation has also sold bonds to raise money for vaccine programmers.